puppetlabs/design-system/packages/react-layouts/src/Authentication/Authentication.md

 ## Overview

 `Authentication` provides a standardized layout for authentication screens used for login, registration, "forgot password", or similar use-cases.
 It is designed to be composed with the `Form` component to provided whatever authentication-related use input is needed.
+It will display one of the official logos specified with a string key, or a custom generated logo specified with the `product` prop.
+See [Logo](#/React%20Components/Logo) for more information.

 # Example: Login